Thursday, March 23, 2023

 Chapter 20

-I left the store and called Karli.
+I left the store and called Carolyn.
 She listened to me and told me to come in on Monday.
 Like the others she told me I should have stayed.
 At this point the unemployment hearing was creeping up and I was forced to turn my attention to coming out on top in the matter.

-Karli agreed to assist me in the matter.
+Carolyn agreed to assist me in the matter.

 I found myself faced with still another crisis.
 I needed my former colleagues to validate my story for the hearing.
 This would require having them subpoena.